 Salary for Adult Nurse Practitioners

-According to data from the U.S. Bureau of Labor Statistics (BLS), the lowest-earning 10% of nurse practitioners earned $70,540 per year or less, and the highest-earning 10% earned $135,830 per year or more in 2015.
+According to data from the U.S. Bureau of Labor Statistics (BLS), the lowest-earning 10% of nurse practitioners earned $78,300 per year or less, and the highest-earning 10% earned $150,320 per year or more in 2018.
 The top-paying industries for practitioners are personal care services, specialty hospitals and dental offices.
 The industries that employ the most nurse practitioners are physician's offices and general medical and surgical hospitals.
-Nurse practitioners working in Alaska, California, Hawaii, Oregon and Massachusetts earned the highest salaries in 2015.
+Nurse practitioners working in California, Alaska, Massachusetts, New Jersey and New York earned the highest salaries in 2018.